cop1000/prerequisites/responses/browser.md

 If your machine is managed by your organization and you are unable to install one of the supported browsers yourself, check with your support team about installing it before you begin class.

 Do you have one of the supported browsers?
-If so, close this issue.
-If not, leave it open and apply the `todo` label.
+If so, type "done".
+If you'd like to continue with the course despite not having the right browser, type "todo".

-I'll respond when I detect you've either closed this issue or applied the label.
+I'll respond when I detect a comment on this issue.